jens-vadim-heim/personal-website/README.md

 ## Features

-- Information about my background (both educational and professional) and a button to download my CV
+- Information about my profile, projects and educational background
+- Button to download my CV
-- Links to my LinkedIn, GitHub and live-demos/repos of some of my projects
+- Links to live-demos and GitHub repos of some of my projects
-- Scrollable, horizontal navbar
 - Smooth scrolling navigation

 ## Future plans

-- Improve/change the **design** of the website
 - Add **light mode/dark mode** toggle
-- **Flesh out** the section about my professional background